pragmint/open-practices/capabilities/code-maintainability.md

 ### [Loosely Coupled Teams](/capabilities/loosely-coupled-teams.md)

 When teams are able to "own" their changes without requiring buy-in or high levels of coordination with other teams, the codebases they operate in tend to reflect that loose coupling.
-As a result, the overall maintainability of the codebase improves, with faster bug fixing, improved security, and better code quality.
+As a result, the overall maintainability of the codebase improves, with faster bug fixing and better code quality.
-<ed> I'm curious how security is improved by loose coupling.
-Suggest briefly clarifying, even parenthetically. </ed>